Active Ingredients Vs. Inactive Ingredients in Baby Products: What's the Difference?

 - Emulsifying and foaming agents

-Many products sold in stores or physicians' prescriptions contain active and inactive ingredients.
+Many products sold in stores or prescribed by physicians contain active and inactive ingredients.
 Inactive ingredients usually present few risks, but allergic reactions and other side effects are possible.
 Before using any product on your baby, talk to a doctor about whether it is safe.
-When it comes to the safety of your little one, taking extra precautions is always a good idea.
+When it comes to your little one's safety, taking extra precautions is always a good idea.